Diego Goris: High Point Rockers

-On May 16, 2022, Goris was traded to the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
-Goris appeared in 81 games for Charleston in 2022, slashing .251/.288/.312 with 2 home runs, 30 RBI, and 7 stolen bases.
+On September 1, 2023, Goris was traded to the High Point Rockers of the Atlantic League of Professional Baseball.
+He made 15 appearances for the Rockers, hitting .298/.322/.316 with one RBI.
+Goris became a free agent following the season.

-On January 23, 2023, Goris re-signed with the Dirty Birds.

 International career

 Goris has played for the Águilas Cibaeñas of the Dominican Winter League since the 2013–14 season, and represented them at the Caribbean Series.

 Goris was named to the Dominican Republic national baseball team for the 2020 Summer Olympics.
 However, prior to the start of competition, Goris tested positive for marijuana.
 He was given a 3-month suspension and he was subsequently removed from the Olympic team roster.